sdarwin/django_platform/README.md

 Note:

-* Compile times for a full Python stack can be long, the first run will take a while.
+* Compile times for a full Python stack can be long, so the first run will take a while.
-Django support for Python and SQLite can be found [here](https://www.djangoproject.com/download/#supported-versions).
+* Django support for Python and SQLite can be found [here](https://www.djangoproject.com/download/#supported-versions).

-The version of Pip is fixed using a poise-python attribute.
+The Pip packages to install are set using a single attribute.

 * `node['django_platform']['python']['packages_to_install']`.
 Defaults to